barrettotte/not-a-rat/README.md

-# not-a-virus
+# not-a-rat

 A joke "virus" using OpenGL and a little MASM.

+Get it?
+Rat as in RAT (Remote Access Trojan)...

 This was an excuse to learn the basics of parsing an OBJ file and rendering a 3D model in OpenGL.

-I also wanted to refresh on MASM a little which is why the installer is in assembly.
+I also wanted to little refresh on MASM which is why the installer is in assembly.

+This is really just a toy and obviously gets hit by Microsoft Smart Screen immediately and is not in any way stealthy or practical.
+This is making me very interested in AV bypass though, so I'll probably do something related to this in the future.

 ## Summary

-- User runs installer, `Discord-Nitro-Free-2024-v2.7.exe`
+- User runs installer, `Discord-Nitro-Free-2024-v2.7.exe` (this will pop Microsoft Smart Screen)
 - Prompts user if they trust the program and want to install
   - Clicking "No", just continues to display prompt
-- After clicking "Yes", installer downloads "second stage" named `Rat.exe` and places on Desktop
+- After clicking "Yes", installer downloads "second stage" named `Rat.exe` and places it on Desktop
-- Alert that install was successful pops up and `Rat.exe` is executed
+- Message box notifies that install was successful and `Rat.exe` is executed
-- `Rat.exe` displays mutliple windows of rotating 3D model of a rat from Halo 3
+- `Rat.exe` displays multiple windows of rotating 3D model of a rat from Halo 3

-Get it?
-Rat as in RAT (Remote Access Trojan)...haha...

-TODO: screenshots/video

 ## Asset Prep